mrcloudchase/averagejoeslab/docs/intro.md

 - **Phase 4**: Share behavioral insights, guide others to new economic questions

 > **Key Insight**: Every field has foundational papers with limitations that drove further innovation.
 By experiencing this process yourself, you learn how research really works!

+> **Critical Research Lesson from the Perceptron Journey**: Sometimes the biggest breakthroughs aren't new architectures or theories, but practical methods to implement existing ideas.
+The MLP architecture existed for ~25 years before anyone figured out how to train it effectively.
+This pattern repeats throughout research history - the concept exists, but the implementation method is the real innovation.

 ### **How to Choose Your Starting Paper:**